jacomyma/mapping-controversies/_pages/tuto-2-2.md

 These questions have no obvious answer.
 They depend on your article.
 Some articles do not have a "See also" section, so it forces you to take all links.
 Some articles cite many other articles, so the network grows too fast and you must pick a low distance.
 Some articles have many parent articles, some none, etc.

-*How to decide:* look at a network size that is feasible.
+*How to decide:* Look at a network size that is feasible.
 Too big, and it will get slow or impossible to work with your network.
 Too small, and there will be nothing to interpret.
 Aim for a size that you are comfortable with.
 Maybe 100 to 1,000 nodes?
 It also depends on the performance of your computer!

-***Remark** that, by definition, a distance of 0 will give you the network of your starting articles (so here, just one node).
-Similarly, a distancce of 1 will give you the starting article and its neighbors, but not the links between them.
-So you probably need a distance of 2 or more.
-But 2 might already be big!
-That is how it is.*
+***Remark:** By definition, a distance of 0 gives you just your starting article.
+Similarly, a distancce of 1 gives you the starting article and its neighbors, but not the links between them (a star-shaped network).
+So you probably need a distance of 2 or more.*

 **Tip:** If your starting page has enough "See also" links, then you do not take all the links, you might get a nice network with high distances (3 or more).

 **Tip:** If you harvested all the links, then you probably need to filter your network in Gephi.

 This is the network obtained for the article [Copenhagen](https://en.wikipedia.org/wiki/Copenhagen) with a depth of 3, with parent links, see-also links only.
 Here is the [<i class="fas fa-file"></i>&nbsp;GEXF](../assets/data/2-2/see-also-copenhagen.gexf), by the way.

 [
 	![See also Copenhagen](../assets/images/2-2/see-also-copenhagen.png)
 ](../assets/images/2-2/see-also-copenhagen.png)